A Model to Guide the Adoption of Quality E-Learning: Foundational, Interactive and Transformational

 - Communication: email and forum

-- Assessment: dropbox, feedback through grades and assignment comments
+- Assessment: submission boxes, feedback through grades and assignment comments

 Interactive: Focus is on a more interactive engagement with the learning content, instructional activities and others (lecturers and peers) in the course.
 As above plus:

-- Content: additional live lectures, lecture videos, SCORM modules (Articulate, Camtasia Studio, Adobe Captivate, hyperlinked lecture content, SBL, etc.)
+- Content: additional live teaching sessions, teaching posdcasts or vodcasts, SCORM modules (Articulate, Camtasia Studio, Adobe Captivate, hyperlinked teaching content, SBL, etc.)

-- Instructional Strategies: a combination of individual, dyad and group based learning activities designed to encourage collaboration and peer learning
+- Instructional Strategies: a combination of individual, pared, and group based learning activities designed to encourage collaboration and peer learning

 - Assessment: Online Assessment e.g. exams, quizzes, assessable discussions, Computer generated feedback on quizzes; Assessment tasks submitted online, may include blogs, wikis e-portfolios etc.

-Transformational: Learning content is delivered in alternative ways as designed by the lecturer/students.
-As for Interactive plus:
+Transformational: Learning content is delivered in alternative ways as designed by the educator and students.
+Individual or group based projects that incorporate any of the following:

-- Content: Virtual link-up to experts; Virtual simulation; Group project (virtually, using for example Moodle Workshops); Web-quests (using for example Moodle Lessons); Lectures where needed are delivered live and recorded;
+- Content: Virtual link-up to experts; Virtual simulation; Group project (virtually, using for example Moodle Workshops); Web-quests (using for example Moodle Lessons); content teaching where needed are delivered live and recorded;

 - Communication: Online tutorials, discussion forums, wikis and chat sessions, Video/web conferencing